ddnexus/elastics-doc/source/doc/7-Tutorials/3-Index-and-Search-your-Models.md

 So how can your search your new indexed data now?
 Flex offers 2 different ways to search your data: flex scopes and flex templates.
 You can use them separately or toghether, inside your models and/or inside your `FlexSearch` module in any combination suits your needs.
 So let's analyze the pros and the cons of each combination so you will be able to easily pick the best one for you.

-### Adding to your models or your FlexSearch module?
+### Adding to the models or to the FlexSearch module?

 You can add flex scopes and flex template to your own models.
 That is a good option if all your searches are scoped to one single model/type at a time, and you use different criteria to search different models, since it will keep the search logic within the model logic, and in that case it will be cleaner.

 However if you need to search more than one model at a time, you should move scopes and templates from your models to the `FlexSearch` module that the flex generator created.
-That will keep the searching logic in a single place but separated from the application logic and will not suffer of limitation of searching only one specific model/type.
+That will keep the search logic in a single place but separated from the application logic and will not suffer the limitation of searching only one specific model/type.

 Since it is the most common and versatile option, in this tutorial we will add our flex scopes and templates to the `FlexSearch` module.